lubuntu-team/manual/source/3/3.1/3.1.1/htop.rst

 .. image:: htop.png

 To see what is writing to your hard drive or solid state drive press the :guilabel:`Tab` key to see how much is being written or read.
-To see the process id of soemthing writing to disk read the :guilabel:`PID` column.
+To see the process id of something writing to disk read the :guilabel:`PID` column.
 To see what user is reading or writing to disk read the :guilabel:`USER` column.
 To see the total of your disk being read or written by a process see the :guilabel:`DISK R/W` column.
 To see how much is being read from storage read the :guilabel:`DISK READ` column.
 To see how much is being written to storage see the :guilabel:`DISK WRITE` column.
-To see what command is reading or writing to disk read the :guilabel:`Commnad` column.
+To see what command is reading or writing to disk read the :guilabel:`Command` column.
 To change how to sort which I/O options are taking place press :kbd:`F6`.
 To switch back to viewing CPU and memory usage press :kbd:`Tab` again.

 .. image:: htop-io.png